Panasonic GX8 vs Sony A6500

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the GX8 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The GX8 was replaced by the Panasonic GX9, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic GX8 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.